EssiawJulian/testing-using-jest/README.md

-* Using Jest to test function
+# Practicing using Jest to test functions, which is essential for Test Driven Development.